 In winter, low temperatures as well as too intense light, lack of water (when the soil has frozen the moisture in it cannot be absorbed by the roots), and wind may cause damage.
-Some harm is directly due to the effects of below-freezing temperatures on the tissues of tender plants; other damage is indirect for example, the tearing and drying of roots that follow heaving of the soil as a result of alternate freezing and thawing.
+Some harm is directly due to the effects of below-freezing temperatures on the tissues of tender plants; other damage is indirect, for example, the tearing and drying of roots that follow the heaving of the soil as a result of alternate freezing and thawing.

-It is well known that plants in poorly drained soils are more susceptible to winterkilling than specimens of the same kinds growing in well drained places.
+It is well known that plants in poorly drained soils are more susceptible to winterkilling than specimens of the same kind growing in well drained places.
 Plants located in hollows or “frost pockets” are much more likely to be damaged than those planted where there is free air drainage.
-Selection of favorable planting sites is important as a protection against damage by the cold.
+The selection of favorable planting sites is important as protection against damage by the cold.

 Trees and shrubs, particularly evergreen kinds, are less likely to suffer winter damage if the soil in which they grow is kept moist throughout the autumn.
 If this is done, their tissues go into the winter well supplied with moisture and they are better able to withstand the dehydrating effects of sun and wind when the ground is so cold that it is difficult or impossible for them to absorb adequate supplies of needed moisture.

 If fall rains are inadequate, evergreen shrubs should be soaked thoroughly each fall before the soil freezes.
 A mulch of leaves or coarse compost applied immediately after the final watering is beneficial in cold climates.

-Where severe winters prevail much damage may be done to trees and shrubs, especially to evergreen kinds, by dehydration caused by their above ground parts being exposed to the drying effects of sun and wind at times when their roots are in frozen soil or in ground so cold that absorption of moisture is prevented or retarded.
+Where severe winters prevail, much damage may be done to trees and shrubs, especially to evergreen kinds, by dehydration caused by their above-ground parts being exposed to the drying effects of sun and wind at times when their roots are in frozen soil or in the ground so cold that absorption of moisture is prevented or retarded.